Carlos May: Military injury

+In 1973 he collected 20 home runs and 96 RBIs, which would end up his career highs in those categories.
+In 1974, his batting average declined to .249, the lowest of his career as a full-time player; with only eight home runs and 58 RBIs.
+His raised his average to .271 the following year, but again only had eight home runs, with 53 RBIs.

+New York Yankees

 May did get a crack at postseason play, but not with the White Sox.
 On May 18, 1976, he was traded to the Yankees for pitcher Ken Brett and fellow outfielder Rich Coggins.
-The deal was made while the Yankees were in a heated pennant race.
-That year, he hit .278 and the Yankees went to the World Series.
+The deal was made while the Yankees were in a heated pennant race (3.5 games ahead of the Orioles in first place); though they would win the Eastern Division by 10.5 games over the Orioles.
+That year, he hit .278 as a designated hitter for the Yankees, and the Yankees went to the World Series.
 During the ALCS, May went 2-for-10 with a double and a walk.
-In the World Series against the Cincinnati Reds, he did not get a hit in 9 at bats and ended up with a .105 batting average in the postseason.
+In the World Series against the Cincinnati Reds, he did not get a hit in 9 at bats and ended up with a .105 batting average in the postseason; the Reds sweeping the Yankees, 4–0.

+Legacy

-He was an All-Star in 1969 and 1972 and made the top 10 in batting average and stolen bases twice.
+He was an All-Star in 1969 and 1972, and made the top 10 in batting average and stolen bases twice.
+May is the younger brother of Lee May, who played in the major leagues for eighteen seasons.
+In 1969, they were the first brothers to play against each other in the All Star Game, with Carlos representing the American League (AL) and Lee representing the National League (NL).

 While playing for the White Sox he had the rare distinction of wearing his birthday on the back of his uniform, including his surname: "MAY 17."
+He is the only player in MLB history to wear his birthday on the back of his jersey by wearing No.17, which including the name reads as "May 17", when he began his Major League career in the White Sox.

 In a 10-year career, he hit .274 with 90 home runs and 536 RBIs in 1165 games.
 He had 85 career stolen bases and 545 runs scored.
 In 4120 at bats, he had 1127 career hits.

+Japanese Pacific League

+From 1978-81, May played four years of professional baseball in the Japan Pacific League, for the Nankai Hawks.
+Over that time, he had a .309 batting average, hitting 27 home runs in 1980 and 26 in 1979.
+His teammates included former major league player Bobby Tolan, who had played with Lee May on the Reds.
+He was claimed by the White Sox in 1978, but he did not want to return.

+Coaching

 In 2012, May joined the coaching staff of the Schaumburg Boomers baseball team, in the Frontier League.